kowainik/relude/CONTRIBUTING.md

 without a corresponding issue.
 It's always better to discuss your future work first.
 Even if such an issue exists it's still better to express your willing to do that issue under comment section.
 Thus you will show that you're doing that issue, and nobody else will accidentally do it in parallel with you.
-Furthermore you also can discuss the best way to implement that issue!
+Furthermore, you also can discuss the best way to implement that issue!

 To get started with this you should first fork, then clone the repo: